-Madhur Gupta embodies the refined grace and delicately intricate elegance of the highly lyrical art of Odissi dance.
+One of the leading Odissi dance exponents of his generation, Madhur Gupta embodies the refined grace and delicately intricate elegance of this highly lyrical art.
 His journey into the transcendental world of classical dance and music began at a fairly early age.

-Beginning his initial training in Kathak with great gurus like Padma Vibhushan Pt.
-Birju Maharaj, he was strongly drawn towards Odissi under Guru Madhavi Mudgal.
-After being trained in the fundamentals by Padma Shri Madhavi Mudgal at Gandharva Mahavidyalaya and a galaxy of star gurus at Rudrakshya Foundation in Orissa, Madhur is currently in advanced training under the renowned danseuse, Guru Sharon Lowen in New Delhi.
+Beginning his initial training in Kathak with great maestros like Padma Vibhushan Pt.
+Birju Maharaj, he was strongly drawn towards Odissi.
+After being trained in the fundamentals by Padma Shri Madhavi Mudgal at Gandharva Mahavidyalaya and a galaxy of star gurus at Rudrakshya Foundation in Orissa, Madhur is currently under the mentorship of renowned danseuse, Guru Sharon Lowen in New Delhi.

-Besides training under his Gurus and being a Graded Artist of Doordarshan, Madhur has also been actively teaching, performing and conducting workshops.
-Few of his major performances include ‘Shringara’, Premier at Roseate House (New Delhi), Sanskriti Foundation (New Delhi), ‘Tantu’, Premier at India International Centre (New Delhi), Kalidas Samaroh (Bhopal), Natarajothsava(Mysore), Nritya Natarajothsava (Hyderabad), Indradhanush Dilli (New Delhi), Lalit Group’s Shiv Vivaha (Khajuraho), Spic Macay (Kanpur tour & Delhi NCR) and more, as a soloist and with his Gurus.
+Besides training under his Gurus and being a Graded Artist of India’s national television Doordarshan, Madhur has also been actively teaching, researching, performing, and conducting workshops.
+Few of his major performances include the Indian Festival (China), ‘Shringara’ Premier at Roseate House, Sanskriti Foundation, ‘Tantu’ Premier at India International Centre, Raza Foundation's Aarambh, Spic Macay national tours, Tours of countries including the U.S., U.K., France, Germany, Mexico, Russia, Singapore and more, as a soloist and with his Gurus.

 Padma Bhushan Guru Raja Reddy